DUI - Second Offense

 Driving Under the Influence (DUI/DWI) Second Offense - 2nd and Subsequent Offenses

-When you are charged with a DUI second offense or third offense, the same elements exist, but the possible punishments are more extreme.
+When you are charged with a DUI second offense in Georgia, or third offense, the same elements exist, but the possible punishments are more extreme.
 For your second offense you will serve a mandatory 72 hours in jail.
-Call us for a consultation on the charges you are facing and we would be happy to help you out.

 Georgia Second Offense DUI Penalties